 - Wet compression

-- Keep skin always clean,always wash any cuts,scrapes,insect bite and other wounds immediately
+- Keep skin always clean, and always wash any cuts, scrapes, insect bites, and other wounds immediately

-- Wear gloves when applying antibiotic ointment and wash your hands thoroughly afterwards.
+- Wear gloves when applying antibiotic ointment and wash your hands thoroughly afterward.

 - Cut infected nails short to prevent damage from scratching.